DOAGenesys/LLMIntentPerformance/README.md

 ## Description

 This project implements a Natural Language Understanding (NLU) intent classification system using both OpenAI and Anthropic APIs.
-The script processes a dataset of utterances, classifies their intents, and evaluates the performance of both AI models.
+The script processes two datasets of utterances (a general dataset and a banking-specific dataset), classifies their intents, and evaluates the performance of both AI models.

 ### Key Features

 1. **Batch Processing**: Instead of making individual API calls for each utterance, the script uses batch processing to send multiple requests at once, improving efficiency and reducing overall processing time.
 2. **Prompt Caching**: The script leverages prompt caching mechanisms provided by both OpenAI and Anthropic to reduce costs and improve response times for similar prompts.
 3. **Parallel Processing**: The script processes batches for OpenAI and Anthropic in parallel, allowing for simultaneous evaluation of both services.
-4. **Performance Evaluation**: After processing, the script evaluates the accuracy of intent classifications for both APIs.
+4. **Performance Evaluation**: After processing, the script evaluates the accuracy of intent classifications for both APIs across multiple datasets.
 5. **Structured Output**: The script enforces JSON/structured outputs for both OpenAI and Anthropic, which is critical for accurate intent performance evaluation.

 ## How It Works